Knowledge Graph Market Size, Share & Industry Outlook - 2032

 RECENT DEVELOPMENTS

 - April 2024 : Altair acquired Cambridge Semantics to enhance its data analytics and AI capabilities.
-This acquisition integrates Cambridge's graph-powered data fabric technology into Altair's RapidMiner platform, enabling the creation of comprehensive knowledge graphs that improve data management and support generative AI applications.
+This acquisition integrated Cambridge's graph-powered data fabric technology into Altair's RapidMiner platform, enabling the creation of comprehensive knowledge graphs that improve data management and support generative AI applications.

 Table of Contents